Our Sustainability Skills symbols are a visual tool designed

 orange

-Chrome-tanned calf leather with a covering coat of colour.
-Especially for the wooden shoes of higher thickness than regular »box« leather and only available in »black«.
-Softer and more resistant to changes in colour, water stains and general signs of wear and tear than other leather.
+Chrome-tanned calf leather sourced from a German supplier.
+Features a covering coat of color and good color stability.
+It is more resistant to water stains and general signs of wear and tear.
 Not recommended for people with chrome allergies.

 black-holz